Please read this information carefully.

 3.2.
 Insight has relationships with third parties.
 In some instances, Insight may disclose your personal information to third parties that we have engaged to provide us with services on your behalf such as assignment of professional credit points (for e.g. Royal Australian College of General Practitioners (RACGP), the Australian College of Rural and Remote Medicine (ACCRM) and the Australian Pharmacy Council (APC)), training and education, event management, payment processing and the preparation of mailings.
 Wherever possible, these third parties have agreed to treat personal information they receive from us in a confidential manner.

 3.3.
+We may disclose your personal information to third parties—including overseas suppliers and service providers—for purposes related to our functions or activities.
+We take reasonable steps to ensure that overseas recipients do not breach privacy obligations under the IP Act.
+However, overseas recipients may be required to comply with local legislation instead.
 In general terms, personal information held by Insight may be used by Insight or disclosed to third parties for one or more of the following purposes:

 3.3.2. in order to assign CPD points;